 Online accredited ABA programs allow students to complete all or some of the required coursework through interactive, web-based study, and many institutions help students land a practicum at a nearby location.

-Schools that offer BACB-Approved Course Sequences (ACS) sometimes offer options for taking these courses outside a master’s program curriculum, either as a post-graduate certificate program, or as an independent course sequence.
+Schools that offer BACB-Verified Course Sequences (VCS) sometimes offer options for taking these courses outside a master’s program curriculum, either as a post-graduate certificate program, or as an independent course sequence.
 This allows BCBA® candidates that may already hold a graduate degree to complete the course content necessary to practice ABA and to sit for the BCBA® Exam.

 If you choose to pursue the BCBA® or other BACB-issued credential, you would be required to complete a period of supervised professional experience and pass the BCBA® Exam.
 A sampling of ABA providers in Minnesota where you may complete the required course of training through independent fieldwork or a practicum include: